andreypopov/node-red-contrib-wirenboard/README.md

-# nnode-red-contrib-wirenboard
+# node-red-contrib-wirenboard
-Node-Red Nodes for WirenBoard connectivity..gitignore
+Node-Red Nodes for WirenBoard connectivity.

 Available nodes are:
 * wb-input: A node to subscribe to wirenboard mqtt topics